-To mark its anniversary, the Australian broadcaster ABC has an excellent podcast series, The Eleventh, named after the date (November 11, 1975) on which Whitlam was ousted.
+To mark its 45th anniversary, the Australian broadcaster ABC ran an excellent podcast series, The Eleventh, named after the date (November 11, 1975) on which Whitlam was ousted.
 It is about more than just the Australian political crisis, for it is also a story of scandal, money, sexism, foreign wars, political brilliance and political incompetence that is familiar across countries and across decades.

 Here’s a short recap of the amazing story from ABC, including Gough Whitlam’s famous comments on the steps of Parliament House after being sacked: